-Industry: Cost in terms of restricting innovation in food/crop production for both growers and other sectors of the food industry.
-Cost to the food industry to source either segregated or non-GM supplies.
-Potential longer-term impact - any successful WTO challenge has the potential to impact adversely on food industry.
+There may be a cost to industry in terms of restricting innovation in food/crop production for both growers and other sectors of the food industry.
+There may also be costs for industry to source either segregated or non-GM supplies.
+In the longer term, any successful WTO challenge has the potential to impact adversely on the food industry.